 top of page

-Orthodontic treatment planning begins with comprehensive assessment.
-Findings from the clinical examination, records, and functional evaluation are reviewed to determine whether treatment is indicated and, if so, how it should be sequenced.
+Orthodontic treatment planning begins with comprehensive clinical assessment.
+Dental alignment, skeletal relationships, growth status, periodontal support, and functional findings are evaluated to determine whether treatment is indicated and how care should be sequenced.

 Care may involve observation, phased treatment, or comprehensive correction depending on individual presentation and developmental stage.